 International students are required to submit proof of adequate health insurance on admission and yearly thereafter.
-In addition to basic coverage, the student's insurance must provide both repatriation and medical evacuation benefits.
-An inventory of insurance requirements may be obtained at www.niagara.edu/ healthcenter/health-insurance.
-Supplemental insurance is available through an independent insurance broker if needed.
-Pamphlets describing the plan are available at Health Services or online at www.niagara.edu/healthcenter.
-If this information is not on file at Health Services, Niagara University will automatically charge a student's account for this insurance premium on the first day of classes.
+Niagara University requires the following coverage for international students:

+- 1. Unlimited medical coverage

+- 2. \$5,000.00 in repatriation coverage

+- 3. \$5,000.00 coverage for medical evacuation

+International health insurance can be purchased at www.pghstudent.com.
+Select either the Global Care Plus or the Global Care Preferred Plan.

 No international student shall be permitted to check into the residence hall or register for classes until all the specified information is part of the student's permanent record.
 If there is a lapse in the insurance policy, a student will be subject to suspension from Niagara University until such time that health coverage is renewed.